-The Company has certain assets that are measured under circumstances and events described in Note 4.
-The categorization of the framework to price these assets are level 3 due to subjective nature of unobservable inputs.
+The Company has certain assets that are measured on a non-recurring basis under circumstances and events described in Note 3 herein.
+The categorization of the framework to price these assets are within Level 3 due to the subjective nature of unobservable inputs.